-2 Related Work
+2. Related Work

-There is a considerate body of literature on the rendering of non-uniform data without any resampling steps (see e.g. [?, 27, 21, 18]).
+There is a considerable body of literature on the rendering of non-uniform data without any resampling steps (see e.g. [KSW01, WKME04]).
 While there are very good reasons to adapt such an approach for rendering, we postulate here that an intermediate transformation onto a regular data structure opens up the possibilities for much more sophisticated data processing in general and henceforth focus on such a pipeline.

 A number of approaches have been proposed for the reconstruction of non-uniformly sampled data, especially for one- and two-dimensional signals.
-Most of the methods are based on the reconstruction of the data by solving large systems of equations [11, 12].
+Most of the methods are based on the reconstruction of the data by solving large systems of equations [FGS95, GS04].
 However, their use of basis functions with infinite support makes them impractical to use for real-time visualization applications, where finite support reconstruction kernels are desired.
-Nielson [19] presented an overview of several approximation techniques for non-uniform point sets.
+Park et al. [PLKO06] presented an efficient discretization of Sibson's natural-neighbor interpolation for 2D and 3D data fitting.
+They ensure C^1 continuity, but they fail to report experiments for real non-uniform point sets.
+Nielson [Nie93] presented an overview of several approximation techniques for non-uniform point sets.
 While each technique performs best only in particular cases, the use of local compact operators is considered the fastest approach.

 The necessity of basis functions with infinite support comes from a desire of reconstructing bandlimited signals.
-Unser [25] suggests to replace the concept of bandlimitedness by minimum-error projection on a space of shift-invariant functions.
-A more general overview on modern non-uniform reconstruction techniques in shiftinvariant spaces has been summarized by Aldroubi and Gröchenig [1].
+Unser [Uns00] suggests to replace the concept of bandlimitedness by minimum-error projection on a space of shift-invariant functions.
+A more general overview on modern non-uniform reconstruction techniques in shift-invariant spaces has been summarized by Aldroubi and Gröchenig [AG01].
 Perhaps the most popular shift-invariant spaces are based on Radial Basis Functions (RBFs).
-They have been used for surface [2, 20, 7] as well as volumetric [14, 13, 28] approximation and reconstruction techniques.
+They have been used for surface [ABCO01, OBS04, CBC01] as well as volumetric [JWH04, JBL06, WM03] approximation and reconstruction techniques.
 Our focus is on volumetric data.

-Jang et al.'s [14] method is formulated as an iterative algorithm for finding the centers and weights of the RBFs using a PCA-based clustering technique applying truncated Gaussians as basis functions.
-This technique suffers from high-encoding times and is suited best for locally isotropic structures.
-Later they [13] adapt their technique to ellipsoidal basis functions (EBFs).
+Jang et al.'s [JWH04] method is formulated as an iterative algorithm for finding the centers and weights of the RBFs using a PCA-based clustering technique by applying truncated Gaussians as basis functions.
+This technique suffers from high-encoding times and is best suited for locally isotropic structures.
+Later they [JBL06] adapt their technique to ellipsoidal basis functions (EBFs).
 The high computational cost is still the main bottleneck of this approach.
-Welsh and Mueller [28] introduce a method for converting regular volumes to nonuniform spherical and ellipsoidal Gaussian RBFs and render them via splatting.

 Our approach uses B-splines as basis functions.
-Bsplines, with their smoothness and compact support, offer optimal conditions for fast and accurate reconstruction results.
-They are related to RBF-based approaches since B-splines are very good approximators of thinplate splines, which in turn are widely used RBFs in approximation theory.
+B-splines, with their smoothness and compact support, offer optimal conditions for fast and accurate reconstruction results.
+They are related to RBF-based approaches since B-splines are very good approximators of thin-plate splines, which in turn are widely used RBFs in approximation theory.
 Further, our B-spline basis will be anchored on a regular grid, preventing the need to store the grid geometry explicitly and opening the door for efficient multi-resolution representations.

-Arigovindan et al. [3] proposed to use B-splines in a multi-grid framework for the reconstruction of nonuniform 2D data.
-Vuçini et al. [26] extended these ideas for 3D volumes and proposed a block-based variational reconstruction technique for large datasets.
+Arigovindan et al. [ASHU05] proposed to use B-splines in a multi-grid framework for the reconstruction of nonuniform 2D data.
+Vuçini et al. [VMG08] extended these ideas for 3D volumes and proposed a block-based variational reconstruction technique for large datasets.
 In this paper we build on these ideas.